milesapnash/JavaSnake/README.md

 # JavaSnake
-A simple game of Snake implemented with Java, using a 2D-Array of pixels to represent the board
+A simple game of Snake, implemented in Java using the javax.swing library